Archduke Franz Ferdinand of Austria: Heir presumptive

-In 1889, Franz Ferdinand's life changed dramatically.
-His cousin Crown Prince Rudolf committed suicide at his hunting lodge in Mayerling.
+In 1889, Ferdinand's cousin Crown Prince Rudolf committed suicide at his hunting lodge in Mayerling.
 This left Franz Ferdinand's father, Karl Ludwig, first in line to the throne.
 When Karl Ludwig died of typhoid fever in 1896, Franz Ferdinand became the heir presumptive to the Austro-Hungarian throne.

 Despite this burden, he found time for travel and personal pursuits, such as his circumnavigation of the world between 1892 and 1893.
 After visiting India he spent time hunting kangaroos and emus in Australia in 1893, then travelled on to Nouméa, New Hebrides, Solomon Islands, New Guinea, Sarawak, Hong Kong and Japan.
 After sailing across the Pacific on the RMS Empress of China from Yokohama to Vancouver he crossed the United States, arriving at the World's Columbian Exposition 1893 on the Chicago, Burlington, and Quincy Railroad on a private Pullman car named Mascotte, and staying at the Lexington Hotel, before continuing through to New York and returning to Europe.